Security Council To Vote Thursday On Palestinian State UN Membership

-UNITED NATIONS, April 17 (NNN-AGENCIES) - The United Nations Security Council will vote Thursday on the Palestinians' application to become a full UN member state, several diplomatic sources said.
+(MENAFN- Jordan Times) UNITED NATIONS, United States - The United Nations Security Council will vote Thursday on the Palestinians' application to become a full UN member state, several diplomatic sources have told AFP.

 Amid Israel's military offensive in Gaza, the Palestinians in early April revived a membership application first made to the world body in 2011, though the veto-wielding United States has repeatedly expressed opposition to the proposal.